Terra999/sql-challenge/README.md

 # sql-challenge
 SQL Homework - Employee Database: A Mystery in Two Parts

 As a new data engineer at Pewlett Hackard my first major task was to research all the employees of the corporation from the 1980s and 1990s.
 The database of employees that I had to use consisted of six CSV files.
-None-the-less, I was able to design tables to hold data in the CSVs, import the CSVs into a SQL database, and provide the following information about the data:
+Given my data analytics prowess, I was able to design tables to hold data in the CSVs, import the CSVs into a SQL database, and provide the following information about the data:

 #1 Details of each employee: employee number, last name, first name, sex, and salary.